A summary of program requirements is provided below.

 - German 5062 Apprenticeship in the Teaching of Literature and Culture II (1 unit)

-These rules regarding required courses to be taken at Washington University apply to students joining the department with a BA.
-Students entering with an AM degree may already have fulfilled some of these requirements.
-The fulfillment of Washington University requirements with course work completed elsewhere should be discussed with the Director of Graduate Studies who will make a determination.
+These rules regarding required courses to be taken at Washington University apply to students joining the department with a bachelor's degree.
+Students entering with a master's degree may already have fulfilled some of these requirements.
+The fulfillment of Washington University requirements with courses completed elsewhere should be discussed with the director of graduate studies, who will make a determination about transfer credits.

-Students interested in completing one of our interdisciplinary certificates are generally required to complete five additional seminars, two of which may also be counted toward the 63 units of departmental credit.
+Students interested in completing one of our interdisciplinary certificates are generally required to complete additional seminars.

 Foreign Language Requirement

 Students planning to work primarily on post-1700 materials must display reading proficiency in French.
-The requirement may be satisfied by examination or by enrolling in and successfully completing French 400-401.
+The requirement may be satisfied by examination or by enrolling in and successfully completing French 400 and French 401.
 Students are strongly encouraged to pursue reading knowledge in languages other than French if necessary to conduct particular research for their dissertation.

 Students planning to work on pre-1700 materials must pass a reading exam in Latin.
 Reading knowledge of French is also strongly encouraged.